Yeti47/frozenfortress/README.md

 ## 🌐 Deployment & Security Considerations

-FrozenFortress is specifically designed for **local self-hosting** environments.
+Frozen Fortress is specifically designed for **local self-hosting** environments.
 The application architecture prioritizes simplicity and ease of deployment while maintaining security best practices.

 ### Network Security
 - **HTTP by Design**: The Go application runs on plain HTTP and does not include built-in HTTPS support